Leonard Ross: Death

 Ross's life unraveled as his mood swings and impatience with himself and the world became uncontrollable.
 Ross was aware his mental state was deteriorating and aggressively sought out physical solutions for his mental ailments.
 Convinced his emotional problems had a physical cause, Ross spent a considerable amount of time in medical libraries researching new and unorthodox treatments to cure himself.
-Among the treatments he tried were elaborate drug regimes, shock treatments, and brain surgery.
+Among the treatments he tried were elaborate drug regimens, shock treatments, and brain surgery.
 The surgery, a cingulotomy, was performed at Massachusetts General Hospital and consisted of snipping a circuit in the limbic system.
 The surgery failed to alleviate his depression.

 Those around Ross attempted to intervene and help.
 His friends lent him money and tried to find him jobs that were better suited for his mental state.
 In April 1985, Ross moved in with his brother, Daniel, accepting Daniel's and his mother's help.
-On May 1, 1985, at 39 years, Ross committed suicide in the pool of Capri Motel in Santa Clara, California.
+On May 1, 1985, at 39 years, Ross died by suicide in the pool of Capri Motel in Santa Clara, California.

 After his death, a psychiatrist who had treated Ross remarked, "the early fame and brilliant success of his youth ruined him.
 Being a child prodigy is an enormously powerful event that disrupts normal development."

 Ross never married and left no children.
 He is remembered as a "true genius, a sweet, likable, and generous man."